-Expectation or Location: Classroom Be Respectful of Others personal space
+Expectation or Location: Cafe

-4 Step Problem Solving Process Plan 1.
-Problem Identification: Use your behavior data to identify a school-wide problem.
-What problem did you identify? (use numerical data) Data used: Frequency and ABC data Problem Identification: Aggressive behavior towards peers and staff 2.
-Problem Analysis: Why do you think this problem is occurring?
-What is your goal? (use a SMART goal statement with numerical data) Hypothesis: To communicate wants and needs Goal Statement: Will communicate wants and needs appropriately, through the use of total communication 90% of the time.
+4 Step Problem Solving Process Plan Problem Identification: Use your behavior data to identify a school-wide problem.
+What problem did you identify? (use numerical data) Data used: Number of incidents - 16 Problem Identification: Students are not following cafeteria procedures.
+2. Problem Analysis: Why do you think this problem is occurring?
+What is your goal? (use a SMART goal statement with numerical data) Hypothesis: The cafeteria has less structure than the classroom.
+Goal Statement: By the end of the 2018-2019 school year, the number of referrals in the cafeteria will be reduced by 20%.
 3. Intervention Design: Describe how you will implement a positive reward program to decrease this problem.
-Type of System: Token system Description of System: A reinforcer assessment will be conducted for targeted students.
-Criteria for receiving positive reinforcent with be individualized.
-Staff will be trained in the implementation of token reinforenent systems and primary reinforcement.
-Evaluation: A. Implementation fidelity A. How do you monitor the fidelity (consistency and effectiveness) of the staff's implementation of the reward program?
-Behavior specialist will maintain behavior data.
-He will also do quality assurance checks and model appropriate use of system.
+Type of System: Token system Description of System: Students are able to receive rewards within their classrooms for positive behavior through the teacher's management system; clipping up, class dojo, etc. Evaluation: A. Implementation fidelity A. How do you monitor the fidelity (consistency and effectiveness) of the staff's implementation of the reward program?
+During paraprofessional meetings, CHAMPs behavior system is reviewed and continued training.
 B. Student outcome monitoring B. How will you know if the reward program is positively impacting students ?
 What measurable data will you use to determine "success"?
-(2-3 sentences) Frequency data will be evaluated on a daily, weekly, and monthly basis.
-IEP progress reports will be reviewed.
+The number of student referrals will be monitored on a quarterly basis in order to determine success.